How Long Does a Background Check Take for a Government Job? (Federal)

 Free Government background pre-check searches all criminal and public records.
 Report shows all records needed to be removed or corrected to turn background check status green.

-What’s Included On A Government Background Check?
+What’s Included in a Government Background Check?

 Government background checks are managed through guidelines established by the Pentagon.
 So, what does a Department of Defense (DOD) background check consist of?